Scratch disks are full on a Mac? Here’s a solution

 -

 Search for any files with the extension ".tmp.”
-Photoshop always begins its filename with "pst,” anything matching those parameters can be deleted.
+Photoshop always begins its filename with "pst,” and anything matching those parameters can be deleted.

 3. Clear your disk space